Illinois Issues Guidance on Its Sexual Harassment Prevention Training Requirements

 - How does the requirement apply to employees and employers based outside Illinois?

 This question is perhaps the most commonly asked of our organization.
-While the IDHR attempts to provide clarity here, there are still some open questions.
-Because this question is so important, the following is the exact language in the IDHR’s answer:
+While the IDHR attempts to provide clarity, there are still some open questions.
+Because this question is so essential, the following is the exact language in the IDHR’s answer:

 “Any employees who work or will work in Illinois must be trained, regardless of whether the employer is based in Illinois.
 If an employee is based elsewhere but regularly interacts with other employees in Illinois, even if they are not physically present in Illinois, they should be trained.”